rygriff/qb25-answers/week7/README_week7.md

 ## What feature explains the first principal component (simply saying “tissue” is not sufficient)?

 ### PC1 seems to be influenced by a negative correlation of Tissues A1 and A2.3 and a positive correlation of Tissues Fe and P1.

+# Exercise 3

+## Do the categories of enrichment make sense?
+Why?

+### In cluster 1 I am seeing a lot of enrichment in genes involved in RNA processing (at various steps).
+In cluster 8, the enriched genes are largely involved in innate immunity.
+It makes sense that gene expression would vary across different segments of the midgut, as the cell types and functions differ across the regions.
+Since different clusters were generated with tissues as factors, these varying purposes are baked into the clustering data as well.
+So it is not surprising that different clusters would represent enrichment for different gene pathways.